Council District 2

 First Hill Streetcar Construction

-The First Hill Streetcar is funded by the city of Seattle will operate in mostly in District 2 with ten stations along S Jackson Street, 14th Avenue S, Yesler Way, and Broadway, between Occidental in Pioneer Square and Denny on Capitol Hill.
-Once construction is complete and service begins in the late summer or early fall 2014, the system will be operated by King County Metro, Monday through Saturday from 5 a.m. until 1 a.m.
+The First Hill Streetcar is funded by the city of Seattle and will operate mostly in District 2 with ten stations along S Jackson Street, 14th Avenue S, Yesler Way, and Broadway, between Occidental in Pioneer Square and Denny on Capitol Hill.
+The system will be operated by King County Metro, Monday through Saturday from 5 a.m. until 1 a.m.
 On Sundays and holidays it will run from 7 a.m. until 7 p.m.
 The fare will be the same as that for Metro buses.
 ORCA cards and transfers will be accepted.

 Expansion of the County’s Mental Health Recovery Model

 I have always been in support of services and adequate treatment for those living with mental illness and I am proud the King County Council gave its unanimous support for the expansion of the County’s successful Mental Health Recovery Model to include substance abuse services.

 In the past, too many County residents battling mental illness received a jail cell instead of a treatment bed.
 King County has created a new paradigm in assisting the mentally ill.
 The establishment of a behavioral health component is a welcome addition to the program.
 The legislation adopted by the Council will continue the current successful recovery model for mental illness and expand the framework to include substance abuse treatment.